 Type extension allows you to add new members to your previously defined object type.

 In F#, delegates are reference types.
-It allows us to call function as an object.
+It allows us to call the function as an object.
 It is a feature of this language.
-It gives advantage over the other functional programming languages.
+It gives an advantage over the other functional programming languages.

-F# objects expression is a special expression.
+F# object expression is a special expression.
 It creates a new instance of anonymous object type which is based on an existing base type, interface, or set of interfaces.

-Exception handling is a standard mechanism to handle abnormal termination of program.
-Exception is a situation that occurs during program execution.
-It may lead to terminate program abnormally like dividebyzero or nullpointer.
+Exception handling is a standard mechanism to handle abnormal termination of the program.
+The Exception is a situation that occurs during program execution.
+It may lead to terminate program abnormally like divide by zero or a null pointer.

-In F#, you can create user defined exception.
+In F#, you can create a user-defined exception.
 It provides flexibility to define custom exceptions according to requirement.